Clemente Soto Vélez Cultural and Educational Center

 Féraba is an African dance and percussion ensemble.
 The members of Féraba originally came from Austria, Japan, the United States, and West Africa and brought their diverse cultural backgrounds with them to this growing eclectic company.

-In addition, CSV has served as a venue for the Latin American Dance Festival and exhibitions from Organization of Puerto Rican Artists (O.P.
+In addition, the Clemente has served as a venue for the Latin American Dance Festival and exhibitions from Organization of Puerto Rican Artists (O.P.
 Art).